Juventus support Ronaldo as Nike "deeply concerned" by rape allegations

-"Cristiano Ronaldo has shown in recent months his great professionalism and dedication, which is appreciated by everyone at Juventus," the defending Serie A champions said on Twitter.
+The Portuguese striker "has shown in recent months his great professionalism and dedication, which is appreciated by everyone at Juventus", the team said on Twitter, breaking their silence over the claims made by an American model.

 "The events allegedly dating back to almost 10 years ago do not change this opinion, which is shared by anyone who has come into contact with this great champion."

-However, US sporting goods giant Nike said it was "deeply concerned" by the allegations surrounding their star client.
+"You'd expect a more nuanced and sensitive approach from such a mega organisation," said one typical tweet.

+The player's powerful commercial backers, including Nike, also expressed fears over the controversy.

-"We are deeply concerned by the disturbing allegations and will continue to closely monitor the situation," a Nike spokesman said to AFP.
+"We are deeply concerned by the disturbing allegations and will continue to closely monitor the situation," a Nike spokesman told AFP.

-According to Forbes magazine, Ronaldo is one of only three athletes to have been given a lifetime deal with Nike, joining an elite club whose other members are NBA icons LeBron James and Michael Jordan.
+According to Forbes magazine, Ronaldo is one of only three athletes to have been given a lifetime deal with Nike, joining an elite club also including NBA icons LeBron James and Michael Jordan.

+EA Sports, for whom Ronaldo is a leading figure in their phenomenally successful FIFA video game market, also described the allegations as "concerning".

+"We are closely monitoring the situation, as we expect cover athletes and ambassadors to conduct themselves in a manner that is consistent with EA's values," the group said in a statement.

-The allegations have threatened the reputation of the Portuguese, one of the world's best footballers, with Las Vegas police this week saying they would reopen their file on the case.
+The rape allegations have threatened the reputation of one of the world's best and highly-paid footballers, with Las Vegas police this week saying they would reopen their file on the case.

 "Rape is an abominable crime that goes against everything that I am and believe in," said Ronaldo on his Twitter feed @Cristiano, which has nearly 75 million followers.